linuxlawson/wordman/README.md

 View List will only show 20+ entries in app itself.
 All entries will still be saved/visible in database.

-There is a glitch in program where long entries (i.e.-passwords)
-when shortened, will leave left-over text in window.
-This will go away after closing/re-opening program.

 There is no encryption on this program so shouldn't be used at work, school,
 but should be fine for personal at home use.